11Valgo11/ShuntingYard-ReversePolish-Calculator/README.md

-# ShuntingYard/ReversePolishNotation Calculator
+# ShuntingYard -> Reverse Polish Notation Calculator
-Calculator, handling of parenthesis, substraction and multiplication priorities using the Shunting Yard Algorithm &amp; Reverse Polish Notation.
+Calculator, handling of parenthesis, addition and multiplication priorities using the **Shunting Yard Algorithm** and **Reverse Polish Notation**.